FKnottenbelt/LS_101/109/practice_answers.md

 puts.
 Puts will output a string representation of the value `a` is pointing to, which is `5` and will return nil Puts can acces `a` becasue the for loop does not make an inner scope.

-- A do/end pair that does not follow a method invocation does not constitute a block, so no nested scope is created

 ### example 31
 2.times do